 EDP 651 Methods and Practices of Qualitative Research.
 (3) S

 Advanced course for students familiar with theory and extant work.
 Topics include data collection, analysis, reporting, and an extensive fieldwork project.
 Prerequisite: COE 503.

 EDP 652 Multivariate Procedures in Data Analysis I. (3) F

 Introduction to matrix algebra.
 Application of MANOVA, MANCOVA, power analysis, effect size, discriminant and repeated measures analysis with computers.
 Lecture, lab.
 Prerequisite: EDP 554 or instructor approval.

 EDP 654 Multivariate Procedures in Data Analysis II.
 (3) S

-Multivariate multiple regression, canonical correlation, factor analysis, categorical data analysis, log linear models, and structural equation models.
-Prerequisite: EDP 554 or passing score on qualifying exam.
+Treatment of applied multivariate multiple regression, canonical correlation, factor analysis, log-linear models, and structural equation models with computers.
+Lecture, lab.
+Prerequisite: EDP 652 or instructor approval.

 Page Last Updated: